-Jill clarified that this is a water line extension; Joel provided a map and explained that he plans to have the work completed after Pine Street is ground but before it is paved.
-He and Jill confirmed that the line will be the Town's up to the curb stops, accessed via the ROW along the development road and any necessary easements.
-The 2" connection from the main line will be in the Pine Street ROW.
+Jill clarified that this is a water line extension.
+Joel provided a map and explained that he plans to have the work completed after Pine Street is ground but before it is paved.
+He and Jill confirmed that the line will be the Town's up to the curb stops, accessed via the right-of-way (ROW) along the development road and any necessary easements.
+The 2" connection from the main line will be in the Pine Street ROW and will essentially be a water line valve.